 With that in mind, Port City Studios sought, beginning in 1987, to photograph Los Angeles and Hollywood landmarks that were beginning to fall in annoying frequency.
 It all began in 1983 in our memory, with the destruction of Schwab's Drug Store,a famous Hollywood hangout, featured briefly in the great film Sunset Boulevard.
 Around that same time the Brown Derby Restaurant on historic Wilshire Boulevard, built in the shape of - yes, a brown derby hat, was destroyed, well, relocated to: the roof of a new shopping plaza as an attraction.
 More recently the historic Ambassador Hotel and the Cocoanut Grove - around since the inception of the Academy Awards, were destroyed to make room for a school.
 Perhaps that sums up the level of our political debate in the United States: do you want a nightclub or do you want a school?
 Apparently we can no longer have both.
 Best to get out your camera.
 We did, and our work is offered to you as a collection.

 Enjoy your time scrolling through this gallery, as you might stroll through a local museum or art gallery.
 Each photograph is accompanied by a writeup or description to help place the photograph - and you - in a special time or place.
 And for any assistance, we're just an email or tweet away:

 "...Port City Studios sought, beginning in 1987, to photograph Los Angeles and Hollywood landmarks that were beginning to fall in annoying frequency."

 Yahoo's technical support to this web site has been outstanding and is highly recommended.

 This site is managed by an Iraq War veteran.
-This site respects, and will not degrade, the office of the President of the United States.
+This site does not support the shutdown of the United States

 If you make no other choice in life, choose to do the Landmark Forum.
 It will transform your life in now unimaginable ways.